November 10, 2017

 Spend your Black Friday shopping time – and money – buying these items.

-- TVs: If you’re looking for a top of the line television set, wait a few months.
+- TVs: If you’re looking for a top-of-the line television set, wait a few months.
 Super Bowl season offers some great deals on a huge TVs.
 However, if a low-priced alternative will work just fine, Black Friday is the time to shop.
+Some of the best deals will be offered on a 32” TV, which will cost you less than $100, and a 40” TV, which will cost about $125 based on last year’s $125 Hisense and Element 40” 1080p LED HDTVs at Walmart.
 New TVs are introduced to the market in January, which means that Black Friday is the best time to get ahold of older models at the lowest prices of the year.
-So if you’re fine with a mid-range TV that will work well for a den or child’s room for several years, shop the Black Friday ads at your local stores.
+If you’re looking for decent brands on moderately-sized televisions, get ready to shop this Black Friday.
+Click here to see the best Black Friday TV Deals of 2017.

 - Video games and consoles: For the gamers in your life, Black Friday offers great deals.
 You can save 50% or more on popular titles – hot games that will typically set you back $50 or more.
-In addition, prices are often slashed on PlayStation and Xbox consoles.
-Black Friday also offers rare bundles that you won’t find any other day of the year.
-You can often find console and game bundles at great prices.
-Some bundles also include gift cards, rebates and other freebies.
+In addition, prices are often slashed on PlayStation 4 and Xbox One X consoles, and with the release of the Nintendo NES Classic Edition this year, we’re hoping for lower prices as well.
+For handheld gaming consoles, look for the Nintendo Switch and Nintendo 2DX to drop in price.
+Moreover, you can often find console and game bundles at great prices, many which include gift cards, rebates, and other freebies.
+Click here to read about Black Friday 2017 Video Games and Console Predictions.

 - Toys: Black Friday is considered the best day of the year for toy shopping.
 In fact, stores such as Toys R Us are open early on Black Friday for your shopping pleasure.
-So if your little one has a popular toy on his or her Christmas list, shop for it on Black Friday for the best price of the year.
+Look for the biggest brands at discounted prices, such as Hatchimals, LEGO, Barbie, and more.
+Your child’s favorite characters definitely will be sold at the best price of the year.
 Just be sure to shop early before the stores sell out of the most coveted toys.
+Click here to read about the Best Black Friday Toy Deals of 2017.

-- Winter clothes: Rain and snow has already hit many states.
+- Winter apparel: Rain and snow have already hit many states.
 If you haven’t bought a coat yet – or need a new one – check out your local Black Friday ads.
-Many stores offer huge markdowns on coats, sweaters and other cold weather apparel.
-Macy’s and other department stores tend to have great deals – up to 50% off – on sweaters and coats so you can stay toasty during the holidays.
+Many stores such as Kohl’s and JCPenney offer huge markdowns of 60% off on coats, sweaters, and other cold-weather apparel.
+Macy’s and other department stores tend to have great deals – up to 50% off – on sweaters and outerwear so you can stay toasty during the holidays.

-- Small appliances: Black Friday is a great time to update your kitchen.
-Toasters, microwaves, blenders and electric can openers are priced to sell.
-Many items can be found for as low as $5.
+- Small appliances and cookware: Black Friday is a great time to update your kitchen.
+Toasters, microwaves, blenders, and electric can openers are priced to sell for as low as $7.99 after rebate offers.
+Regardless of rebates, many retailers such as Walmart, Target, and Macy’s will be offering home goods under $10.
+Looking for cookware?
+Head over to these same retailers to find T-Fal sets under $50 for 18 pieces or Rachel Ray cookware sets under $100.
 These items make great gifts for college students living in dorms or those who have just moved out on their own.

 What Not to Buy